Traits and Attributes

 - Know how to access information from counseling centers, help-lines, and other interventions.

-- Create learning experiences that include specific ways to help students deal with an upsetting situation at school (e.g., being left out, losing, rejection, being teased).
+- Create learning experiences that include specific ways to help students deal with an upsetting situation at school (e.g., being left out, losing, being rejected, being teased).

 - Write down the name of a person that has a good, positive attitude all of the time.
 After they write a name down, ask them what makes them think that and discuss further.